chrome-go-codes

 ├── background.js Service worker: omnibox handler, toolbar click handler

-├── manage.html Manage UI markup
+├── manage.html Manage UI markup (Material Web components)

 ├── manage.js CRUD logic against chrome.storage.sync